 But the point which Slick should be considering is not whether something is possible simply at the suggesting thereof, but whether or not he can prove the negative.
 Does Slick believe that "it is possible that there is an ice cream factory on Jupiter"?
 If he does, how would he substantiate this belief?
 If he doesn't believe this supposed possibility, how does he rule it out?
 If Slick accepts the proposed possibility that a god exists, why wouldn't he accept the proposed possibility that an ice cream factory exists on Jupiter?
 He does not argue in an attempt to prove that there is no such ice cream factory on Jupiter; rather, his whole concern is to point to reasons why one can justifiably dismiss such claims.

-I am actually amused (no disrespect meant) at the attempts to try and turn the ice cream factory on Jupiter illustration around against me.
+I am actually amused (no disrespect meant) at the attempts to try to turn the ice cream factory on Jupiter illustration around against me.
 Mr. Bethrick needs to read the context again.
 Atheism, like an ice cream factory on Jupiter, is an intellectually possible position if we were to assert that basically anything is possible.
-But being possible does not mean that it is probable, let alone an actuality.
+But being possible does not mean that it is probable--let alone an actuality.
 That is the point of the ice cream factory on Jupiter.
-Atheism has no proof for its position; it has no evidence to substantiate itself.
+Atheism has no proof for its position.
+It has no evidence to substantiate itself.
 At best, all it has is attempts to invalidate theistic proofs and evidences.
 That is it.
 That is all there is for atheism.
 Aside from the mere intellectual "possibility" that there might be no god and existence, atheism doesn't have much going for it any more than there is the intellectual "possibility" of an ice cream factory on Jupiter.
 And, as I said before, trying to claim "non-belief" or "lack of belief" concerning God has its problems as well.
 For this, see my paper responding to the atheist position of "I lack belief in God."

 Slick points out that "there is another problem for atheists."
 That problem, he holds, consists of the following: "Refuting evidences for Gods existence does not prove atheism true anymore than refuting an eyewitness testimony of a marriage denies the reality of the marriage."
 How are the two situations which Slick has in mind here at all analogous?
 In the case of a disputed marriage, what is being debated is a contract between two people.
 This dispute can be settled simply by asking the couple involved.
 But is there any dispute that either party of the marriage in question exist?